cldeluna/pynet-py-ansible-cert/week3/README.md

 Google email was selected for this project

 Enhancement:  I strip these but I should lower as well.
-I don't do alot of file checking.
+I don't do alot of error checking particulary with respect to file handling.

 ### Functions